xamarin/apple-api-docs/README.md

 - tvOS
 - watchOS

-An example URL to start browsing is http://docs.microsoft.com/dotnet/api/uikit
+As an example, you can navigate to [UIKit Namespace](http://docs.microsoft.com/dotnet/api/uikit) to start browsing.

 ## Microsoft Open Source Code of Conduct